 Here’s what I never, ever feel when I exercise: toe-curling ecstasy.

 Researchers at Indiana University report that some women actually experience orgasms while working out.
-A study at the school’s Center for Sexual Health Promotion surveyed 124 women who claim to have been sent into paroxysms of pleasure while exercising — during spinning or yoga class, in the weight room or swimming pool, and while climbing poles or ropes (which makes me picture the word “climb-ax,” which makes me giggle stupidly).
+A study at the school’s Center for Sexual Health Promotion surveyed 124 women who claim to have been sent into paroxysms of pleasure while exercising — during spinning or yoga class, in the weight room or swimming pool like in one of the intex pools you can find online, and while climbing poles or ropes (which makes me picture the word “climb-ax,” which makes me giggle stupidly).

 The media is calling these episodes “coregasms” because they’re most often brought on by abdominal exercises — especially multiple sets of rigorous crunches.
 But let’s call them “gymnasms” because it’s crazy fun to say; try it.